jhill1/SEPwC/source/Python_numpy.inc.rst

 In addition to sort, which returns a sorted copy of an array, you can use:

-- `argsort`, which is an indirect sort along a specified axis,
+- ``argsort``, which is an indirect sort along a specified axis,
-- `lexsort`, which is an indirect stable sort on multiple keys,
+- ``lexsort``, which is an indirect stable sort on multiple keys,
-- `searchsorted`, which will find elements in a sorted array, and
+- ``searchsorted``, which will find elements in a sorted array, and
-- `partition`, which is a partial sort.
+- ``partition``, which is a partial sort.

-To read more about sorting an array, see: `sort`.
+To read more about sorting an array, see: `sort functions <https://numpy.org/doc/stable/reference/routines.sort.html#sorting>`_.

 If you start with these arrays: